-This questionnaire assesses how often people affected by Parkinson's experience difficulties across 8 dimensions of daily living.
+This questionnaire assesses how often people with Parkinson's experience difficulties across 8 dimensions of daily living.

 The 39 item questionnaire offers a patient reported measure of health status and quality of life and is the most frequently used disease-specific health status measure.

-The Parkinson's Disease Questionnaire (PDQ-39) assesses how often people affected by Parkinson's experience difficulties across 8 dimensions of daily living including relationships, social situations and communication.
+The Parkinson's Disease Questionnaire (PDQ-39) assesses how often people with Parkinson's experience difficulties across 8 dimensions of daily living including relationships, social situations and communication.

 It also assesses the impact of Parkinson's on specific dimensions of functioning and wellbeing.